Insurance

 Even though you may not know when you want to return home and you may have to pay a surcharge to change your return ticket; it is still cheaper to buy the round-trip ticket instead of buying two one-way tickets.
 Shop carefully to find a flight that best suits your needs.
 Compare the price of open-ended tickets, in which you return at any point within a specified length of time, with the price of a ticket bearing a stated return date.
 If you are planning to travel on your own after your program ends, you might want to investigate "open jaw" fares, which let you return from a different location from your point of arrival.

 Council Travel is an excellent source of information about student travel.
 It publishes the Student Travels magazine which is distributed free to over 1,000 colleges and universities in the United States.
 With your International Student Identity Card, you can sometimes get up to 50% off of commercial airfares through Council Travel.
-More information about Council and its travel services is available on-line at www.ciee.org.
+More information about Council and its travel services is available online.
 Another student travel agency offering airfare discounts is STA Travel.

-Information is also available on-line at www.statravel.org.
 Free travel literature is usually available from the government tourist office, consulate or embassy of the country or countries to which you travel.
-You can also learn more about discount airfares from the following websites:If you lose your airline ticket, contact the airline, travel agency, or other agency from which you purchased the ticket.
+If you lose your airline ticket, contact the airline, travel agency, or other agency from which you purchased the ticket.
 If you bought your ticket from an airline, you will have to fill out a claim for a lost ticket and buy a new ticket.
 You'll be refunded the cost of the replacement ticket, minus a fee.
 The fee varies with each airline.
 It takes about six months to get your refund.
 If you purchased Student Tickets, issued by STA Travel and other agencies, you don't need to buy a new ticket; you simply pay a $25 fee and your ticket will be reissued.

 Don't buy a one-way ticket, even if you don't know when you want to return home.
 Most foreign countries require visitors to have a round-trip ticket before they are allowed to enter.